NFL Overtime Rules Explained: Why Fans Love the Chaos

 *Football positions explained in simple terms - learn every role on offence, defence & special teams to watch NFL games like a pro.
 Read Football Positions Explained: Who Does What.

-Disclaimer: The content on Red Zone Gridiron is for informational and entertainment purposes only.
-While we strive to provide accurate and up-to-date information, we do not guarantee the completeness or accuracy of the content.
-All opinions expressed are those of the authors and should not be considered professional advice.
-For official rules, statistics, or decisions, please refer to the official sources.
+The content published on Red Zone Gridiron is intended solely for informational and entertainment purposes.
+While we strive to ensure accuracy and timeliness, we do not guarantee the completeness or absolute accuracy of the information presented.